+Our philosophy is based on the concept of the Spontaneous City.
+The Spontaneous City is rooted in the idea that the city is made with and for its residents.
+A city must create scope for unexpected (organic) developments, opportunities that present themselves, and a wide range of initiatives.
 Space for change forms the basis of a sustainable and attractive city.
 This applies not only to the planning process but also to the completed project.
 In our plans we always seek a balance between what must be fixed and where you need to create flexibility for the unexpected.

 To know what is going on in a neighbourhood or city, we are happy to listen.
 Residents, retailers, entrepreneurs and experts on specific fields or issues, know better than anyone what goes well and what can be improved.
 Our experience is that you quickly pass everyday inconveniences when you ask about dreams and ambitions.
 Everyone is aware that the world is changing and that the neighbourhood or city will not improve if you only think from the perspective of your own backyard.